ersahinco/mlops-template/README.md

 - `POST /arxiv/search`: Searches the arXiv API for articles based on author, title, or journal.
 - `GET /arxiv/queries`: Retrieves query records within a specified timestamp range.
 - `GET /arxiv/results`: Provides stored query results, supporting pagination for large datasets.

-## Additional Notes

-- **JWT Authentication**: The template includes JWT components; however, they are not utilized for endpoint authentication in this use case.
-- **Project Structure**:
-  - `main.py`: Entry point of the application.
-  - API Core Functions: `app/api/endpoints/arxiv.py`
-  - Models: `app/models.py`
-  - Schemas: Located in `app/schemas/requests` and `app/schemas/responses`
-  - Tests: `app/tests/test_arxiv/test_arxiv_endpoints.py`
-  - **GitHub Workflows**:
-    - `dev_build.yml`: Builds and pushes Docker images to Docker Hub.
-    - `tests.yml`: Runs unit tests using pytest.
-    - `type_check.yml`: Performs type checking and code formatting checks.
-  - **Test Coverage**: The test coverage is not 100%, causing failures in the GitHub workflow.
-This can be resolved by adding more detailed test cases.

 ## Contact